It’s ski season for the Buzz family! And, in honor of the family-loved activity, I’ve set a winter table in our lodge-theme game room.

 First, I created a bed of snow for the winter table, using a furry white throw as a tablecloth.

-Then I placed woodcut chargers at each of four place settings.
+Then I placed woodcut chargers at each of the four place settings.
 Another woodcut anchors the ski slope centerpiece.

 To create some elevation, I used the smaller of two tree stump cake stands.
 They’ve actually worked well for multi-season tablescapes and party buffets.

 Because, that’s when I remembered the vintage skiers I had just packed up from Christmas.
-Originally, the cherished figures accessorized the Lionel train platform my dad made.
+Originally, the cherished figures accessorized the magical Lionel train platform my dad made.

 As the train approached the corner where the live tree stood, it entered a wraparound tunnel topped by a snowy mountainside — until coming out the other side.
 Skiers frolicked on the slopes.

-I still have the train purchased for my very first Christmas.
+I still have the Lionel train purchased for my very first Christmas.
 My parents gave it to me when my eldest son was born.
 Although I Decorate with Vintage Family Christmas Treasures, I thought the skiers were lost forever.